AdityaBorkar/letsync/CONTRIBUTING.md

   - For stable releases
   - Environment = `Production`
   - Versioning = `x.y.z`
-- `stable-next`
-  - For stable-next releases
-  - Environment = `Staging`
 - `canary` - WE ARE NOT USING THIS BRANCH / CANARY TAGS UNTIL V1.
   - For canary releases
   - Environment = `Production`
   - Versioning = `x.y.z-canary.n`
-- `canary-next` - WE ARE NOT USING THIS BRANCH / CANARY TAGS UNTIL V1.
-  - For canary-next releases
-  - Environment = `Staging`
-- `<feature-branch>`
+- `<FEATURE-BRANCH>`
   - For development purposes

-> Note: You can create feature-based branches and merge them to `next` branch.
-> `stable` and `next` branches are write protected.
-No direct commits allowed.
-Only PRs allowed.
+> `stable` and `canary` branches are write protected.
+You cannot directly push to them.
+Only PRs are allowed.

-## Flows for this Repository
+## How to Contribute?

 For contributors:

-- Fork the repository and create a new branch `any-name-you-want` from `next` branch.
+- Fork the repository
+- Create a new branch `feature-name` from `stable` or `canary` branch.
-- Direct commits to the new branch `any-name-you-want`.
+- Commit your changes to the new branch `feature-name`.
-- Open a PR for publish in the `next` branch.
-Squash merge.
-- Conventional Commit Message for the PR Commit.

-For maintainers:

-- Open a PR for publish in the `stable` branch.
-Squash merge.
+- Open a new Pull Request to merge `feature-name` into `stable` or `canary` branch.
-- Conventional Commit Message for the PR Commit.
+- PR title must validate Conventional Commit Format.
-- Release and Publish Workflows
+- Squash and merge into `stable` or `canary` branch.

-## How to set Environment Variables for Local Development?
+## How to Release?

-Write here

-## Flows for this Repository

-For contributors:
+- Go to Github Releases

-- Fork the repository and create a new branch `any-name-you-want` from `next` branch.
+- Create a new version
+- Set the tag to `0.0.0`
-- Direct commits to the new branch `any-name-you-want`.
+- Set the target branch as `stable` or `canary`
-- Open a PR for publish in the `next` branch.
-Squash merge.
-- Conventional Commit Message for the PR Commit.

-For maintainers:

-- Open a PR for publish in the `stable` branch.
-Squash merge.
-- Conventional Commit Message for the PR Commit.
-- Release and Publish Workflows
+- Publish the release

+## FAQs

-## How to set Environment Variables for Local Development?
+- How to set Environment Variables for Local Development?

-Write here
+  - Write here
+- How to deploy quick fixes or vulnerability fixes?
+  1. Revert `stable` branch to the previous release commit head
+  2. Create a new release from `stable`
+  3. Apply the fix
+  4. Create a new release from `stable` again
+- How to test GitHub Actions Locally?
+  - `gh act -P ubuntu-latest=-self-hosted -W "./.github/workflows/release.yml" | grep --color=always -v '::'`

 ## Limitations